desmat/playground/README.md

 Includes:
 - Bulletin board for announcements, community use, etc.
-- Food and drink menus for both patrons to peruse and preparation instructions for staff.
+- Food and drink menus for both patrons to peruse, and preparation instructions for staff.
 - Trivia games for weekly game nights or for your own entertainment!

 Demo: [pubspace.desmat.ca](https://pubspace.desmat.ca)